rorygreig/udacity-RL-continuous-control/README.md

 The environment is considered solved when the agent can keep the end of the robot arm within the target sphere.
 Roughly this corresponds to a score of 30.0, which is calculated from the average reward received by all agents in an episode.
-Once the average score for the agent over the most recent 100 episodes reaches this threshold of 30.0 then it is considered solved and the training stops.
+Once the average score over all agents and over the most recent 100 episodes reaches this threshold of 30.0 then it is considered solved and the training stops.
 This threshold can be changed by passing a value to the `target_reward` argument of the DDPG class in `src/main.py`.

 ### Getting Started

-#### install basic requirements
+#### Install basic requirements
 ```
 conda activate drlnd
 pip3 install -r requirements.txt